ronaldtclark/wdi12-hw7-jquery-harry-potter/README.md

     - leash (for your pet, be sure to give this list element the same class as you gave your pet)
     - Bertie Bott's Every Flavor [Jelly] Beans.
     - append the unordered list to your container div
-   - In your `main.css` file, give the items with a class of secret an attribute of `opacity: 0.5;`
+   - In your `style.css` file, give the items with a class of secret an attribute of `opacity: 0.5;`

-   - In your `main.css` file, remove the bullet points from the list items
+   - In your `style.css` file, remove the bullet points from the list items

 <details><summary>Test yourself</summary>
 Your HTML structure should look like this